Loading...

 • Signal-Based Scheduling: Activities can be scheduled based on time, specific events, or signals emitted by other activities, allowing for dynamic and adaptive management plans.

-• Patch-Based Operations: The library includes powerful tools for selecting and managing patches of forest based on various criteria.
+• Patch-Based Operations: ABE supports now powerful tools for selecting and managing patches of forest based on various criteria (think selecting sub-areas of a stand based on criteria, and then apply management specifically on these areas).

 Getting Started